joelmartinez16/budget_tracker/README.md

 This application will allow users to track their budget offline and when the application comes back online it will update with the new information that was inputed.

 The budget tracker will keep track of all the entries made online or offline.

+Screenshots are in the Budget Tracker Screenshot folder.